 PARCC is part of the state-required educational program.
-According to the state law, "Pupils in public schools shall...pursue the prescribed course of study and submit to the authority of teachers and others in authority over them."
+According to state law (N.J.S.A.
+18A:37-1), "Pupils in public schools shall...pursue the prescribed course of study and submit to the authority of teachers and others in authority over them."